brycewray/eleventy_bundler/src/posts/2019/12/packing-up.md

 </script>
 ```

-(Back then, you generally needed to specify that a `<script>` tag was introducing JavaScript code.
+(Back then, you generally needed to specify that a `<script>` tag was introducing JS code.
 Nowadays, that's assumed.)

-In the bad old days before [HTTP/2](https://http2.github.io) became widespread, the `<link>` method, in particular, was something against which Web performance gurus preached because it involved yet one more time-consuming request to the Web server, as if you weren't already making enough requests for images and other assets.
-One reasonably sized JS file?
+In the bad old days before [HTTP/2](https://http2.github.io) became widespread, the `<link>` method, in particular, was something against which Web performance gurus preached because it involved yet one more time-consuming request to the Web server, as if you weren't already making enough requests for images and other assets. *One* reasonably sized JS file?
 Fine.
 But, soon, the typical Web site was loading many JS files per page.
 Especially as smartphones came into the picture with their then-limited connectivity speeds, it became even clearer this wouldn't fly.

-A popular way around this problem was *concatenating* and *minifying* JS files.
+Soon, a popular way around this problem was *concatenating* and *minifying* JS files.
 You'd take your twelve or fourteen files and cram 'em together into one file while also eliminating comments, line breaks, and any other items not utterly necessary for the code to run.[^spaces] Now you'd be down to just one server call for that one big JS file.

 Good to go, right?
 Well, not quite.